Acknowledgement Letter

 Local Industry Development Plan (LIDP)

-A Local Industry Development Plan is a document prepared by the supplier as part of the Expression of Interest, Request for Tender and/or tender submission for a LJF project.
-The LIDP details the supplier’s commitment to address the LJF requirements and details the expected local content and job outcomes.
+A document prepared by the supplier as part of the Expression of Interest, Request for Tender and/or tender submission for a Local Jobs First project.
+The LIDP details the supplier’s commitment to address the Local Jobs First requirements and details the expected local content and job outcomes.
 An LIDP must have an ICN Acknowledgement Letter from the ICN to be compliant.

-Every agency has a LJF Administrator, who supports implementation, monitoring, reporting and compliance activities.
+Supports implementation, monitoring, reporting and compliance activities within agencies.
 Further information can be found at https://www.localjobsfirst.vic.gov.au/agency-guidance.

 Local Jobs First Commissioner

-An independent statutory officer with advocacy, engagement and compliance powers in relation to LJF.
-Further details can be found at https://www.localjobsfirst.vic.gov.au/local-jobs-first-commissioner
+An independent statutory officer with advocacy, engagement and compliance powers in relation to Local Jobs First.
+Further details can be found at https://www.localjobsfirst.vic.gov.au/local-jobs-first-commissioner.

 Local Jobs First Policy